westmuse/program-committee/content/pc-materials/goals-values.md

 ---
-title: "Goals and Values for the Annual Meeting Program"
+title: Goals and Values for the Annual Meeting Program
 date: 2018-12-12T09:40:06-06:00
 draft: false
+abstract: Understanding the character and values of WMA, and how those are applied to the annual meeting.
 weight: 30
-abstract: "Understanding the character and values of WMA, and how those are applied to the annual meeting."
 ---

-__The Annual Meeting should be:__
+**The Annual Meeting should be:**

 * Visionary and inspiring (motivating)
 * Challenging (intellectual rigor)